 Certain strains of Algae contain vast quantities of Docosahexaenoic Acid (DHA), one of the essential oils for brain health and particularly infant brain development, hence its presence in breast milk.
 Some recent studies have shown promise in Alzheimer’s treatment using DHA, furthering the evidence that supplemental DHA offers tremendous benefits to the mammalian brain – hardly surprising when we consider that half the fats in our brains are naturally comprised of DHA anyway!

-While many people cite the possibility for the body to get its DHA by converting the short tail fatty acids found in oily seeds like flax (linseed), the truth of the matter is the body cannot efficiently convert ALA into either EPA or DHA.
+While many people cite the possibility for the body to get its DHA by converting the short-tail fatty acids found in oily seeds like flax (linseed), the truth of the matter is the body cannot efficiently convert ALA into either EPA or DHA.
 It can convert EPA in small amounts, but studies suggest that DHA conversion is minimal.

 Algae, on the other hand, contains high levels of naturally occurring DHA, which is why the food and natural health supplement industry is beginning to get behind it as a dominant source of human nutrition.

-Marine Algae, like phytoplankton, are well suited to growing in laboratory conditions, required mostly a saline solution to mimic the ocean and the right amount of sunlight.
-Large scale growing environments (known as bioreactors) were initially developed to cater for the interest the biofuel industry but work just as effectively for growing Algae as a commodity.
+Marine Algae, like phytoplankton, are well suited to growing in laboratory conditions, requiring mostly a saline solution to mimic the ocean and the right amount of sunlight.
+Large-scale growing environments (known as bioreactors) were initially developed to cater for the interest the biofuel industry but work just as effectively for growing Algae as a commodity.
 With intricate loops of glass tubing, these bioreactors are designed to reproduce the precise conditions which cause Algae to bloom.
 In these optimum conditions, Algae have a rapid life cycle, which not only makes them ideal as a food crop but makes them easy to refine, via isolating strains with particular properties.